 He produced his 1st album in the 1990s with his west coast hero Roy Forbes (Bim) and recorded the next 10 with acclaimed producers Steve Dawson, Hugh McMillan, Bob Hamilton, Joby Baker & Jordy Walker.
 In 2019, Perry released a collection album, “Recollections”, re-recorded his single “Queen of the North” and released a new single “Cold Road” which premiered nationally on Roots Music Canada.
 More songs are scheduled for release in 2019-20 working towards a new album in 2020-21.

-As a kid growing up in small town Smithers, BC in the 70s, Mark got his start when he tuned in to the scratchy late night radio waves coming from Vancouver and heard CCR, the Rolling Stones, Eric Burdon and Gordon Lightfoot.
+As a kid growing up in the 70s in small town Smithers, BC, Mark got his start when he tuned in to the scratchy, hard to pick up, late night radio waves coming from Vancouver and heard CCR, the Rolling Stones, Eric Burdon and Gordon Lightfoot.
 He traded an old lawnmower for what he calls an “electric(ish) guitar” and into the neighbour’s basement he went – guitar in hand, trying to play that music.
-He got good, he learned to survive playing 6-nighters with his road band, then started to write and craft songs.
+He earned his calluses, learned to survive playing 6-nighters with his road band, and started to write and craft alluring songs.
 In between raising a family and working for the Canadian railroad, he continued to perform to a growing fan base.

 These days, Mark is writing and performing more than ever as well as running a small horse farm with his wife Jane in a beautiful mountain valley outside Smithers BC.
 With his new album release, Mark and bandmates are fired up and touring Canada, enjoying the experience of connecting with audiences.

 What others say…